Study guide

 • Eligible courses from previous study or Lifelong Learning.

-• The date of completion of the course is not longer than 5 years from the date of submitting the request.
+• The courses’ completion date is not longer than 5 years from the date of submitting the request.

 Credits recognized in this way are not considered credits obtained in the given semester or academic year, i.e. they are not included in the minimum number of obtained credits necessary for continuing the study.
 They are included only in the total sum of obtained credits.

-Details can be found in Directive No. 25/2017 for the Administration of the Bachelor and Master Study Program.
+Details can be found in Directive No. 57/2023 for the Administration of the Bachelor and Master Study Programme.

-Information on the recognition of courses between the original and the newly accredited program
+Information on the recognition of courses between the original and the newly accredited programme

-• Courses are mutually recognized between the programs according to the rules:
+• Courses are mutually recognized between the programmes according to the rules:

 • Courses with the same abbreviation (but different “suffix”) are equivalent and mutually recognizable, e.g. courses BIE-PA1 and BIE-PA1.21.